 Your brokerage is the firm that you use to trade stocks, bonds, funds, options and other financial assets.
-Choosing the right one isn’t easy.
-The market is currently flooded with brokers who want your business, and they’re often difficult to tell apart.
-Not to worry.
+Choosing the right one isn’t always easy because the market is constantly flooded with brokers who want your business.
+It can be hard finding the right broker or solution that is going to help you reach your investment goals.
 To help you sort between your options we have put together a roundup of some of the best brokerages in the business, whether you want to day trade, app trade or just buy a few stocks.
-A financial advisor can provide invaluable guidance on which brokerage is best for you and your goals.
+A financial advisor can also provide invaluable guidance on which brokerage is best for you and your goals.

 By contrast, a platform is the software tool that you use to place those buy and sell orders.
-Your research options, the user interface, how you check your investment portfolio, those are all aspects of the platform itself.
-It is a software go-between, helping transmit data between you and your brokerage.
+Your research options, the user interface, and how you check your investment portfolio, are all aspects of the platform itself.
+It is a software go-between, that helps transmit data between you and your brokerage.

 E*TRADE is the granddaddy of them all.
 While not necessarily the oldest online brokerage, in many ways it established the commercial business model of online trading.
 This upstart website was pushing its stocks and bonds on retail investors back when “online investing” still mostly meant a dedicated connection and a Bloomberg terminal.

 E*TRADE offers some of the most competitive prices on the market in a platform that is comprehensive without being opaque.
-You receive commission-free stocks and exchange-traded funds, $0.65 options contracts and $1.50 futures transactions.
-It also offers one of the best prices on mutual funds, at $20 per fund.
+You receive commission-free stocks and exchange-traded funds, $0.65 options ($.50 with 30+ trades per quarter) contracts and $1.50 futures transactions.
+It also offers one of the best prices on mutual funds, at $19.99 per fund.

 While E*TRADE offers a platform for sophisticated investors, it’s in the retail experience that this brokerage really shines.
 This firm offers all major asset classes on a platform that is straightforward and relatively easy to use.
 Although investors face some learning curve, that’s inevitable in any trading platform that offers comprehensive trading.
 Their app is similarly easy to understand, allowing you to manage your money on the go with little hassle.

 E*TRADE is simply an all-star all-arounder.
 This brokerage doesn’t specialize in any one asset or trading style.
 Nor, however, does it limit its users to any particular category.
-If you just want a great utility trading experience, this is the brokerage for you.
+If you just want a great utility trading experience, this might be the brokerage for you.

 For sophisticated investors, those working at a semi-professional skill set, TD Ameritrade really stands out for the tools it offers through its thinkorswim platform.
 This is one of the best high-performance trading decks on the market today.
 While TD Ameritrade doesn’t offer quite the same split-second speed as many dedicated day trading brokerages, it otherwise offers some of the best tools you can find for customization, research, conditional trading and building a complex portfolio.